distbit0/distbit.xyz/_posts/2024-07-20-correlation-vs-causation-in-futarchy.md

 At a high level, this setup achieves these benefits by forcing all potential confounds through a single, narrow bottleneck: EV(metric|action is taken), where EV(A|B) denotes expected value of A, conditional on B occurring.
 This value's importance stems from it being the sole means by which a confounding factor can influence action selection.

 As a result, this setup only differs slightly from a scenario where action selection is entirely random and thus impossible to influence.
-The key difference is that confounds can now affect decisions, but only through their impact on EV(metric|action is taken).
+The key difference is that confounds can now affect decisions, but only to the extent they impact EV(metric|action is taken).

 ### Third variable confounding